j-norwood-young/SA-Maps/README.md

 Schools
 -------

 School data includes all the schools in South Africa according to the Dept of Education (data for 2012 and 2013), plus education districts.
-Please note that education districts don't seem to be 100% accurate, especially in Limpopo, and there are no school district names provided by the Department of Basic Education for Mpumalanga.
+Please note that education districts don't seem to be 100% accurate, especially in North West, and there are no school district names provided by the Department of Basic Education for Mpumalanga.
 Weird.

 ![Schools](https://raw.github.com/j-norwood-young/SA-Maps/master/Examples/schools.png "South African schools with govt schools in red and private schools in green")